tszalay/PoreView/README.md

 * `ind = cf.data.findNext(@(d) d(:,2) > 0.5, 1000)` finds the first time the first signal (d(:,1) is time) is larger than 0.5, starting at index 1000
 * `cf.data.addVirtualSignal(@(d) filt_lp(d,4,10000),'Low-pass 10kHz')` adds a 10 kHz low-pass filter to the data

+Also refer to `find_events.m` to see an example of many of the SignalData and CrampFit functions being used.

 ## More documentation